 While most children & young people traditionally play soccer outdoors in the Spring & Summer months, PMSA has run a successful indoor Fall & Winter program that many of our players participate in, for well over ten years.
 Making use of local gymnasiums for weekly training, Ponoka Storm then usually plays in Indoor leagues run by CASA.
 Where a viable league option is not available, we exhaust all efforts to ensure our players have the opportunity to play friendly matches &/or participate in tournaments.

 Generally, training happens once a week at a local gymnasium.
 We are still in the process of confirming days and times and locations.
-League play generally happens on Saturdays; the U9 Developmental/Competitive program plays games at the Wetaskiwin Drill Hall &/or Camrose Community Centre and U11-U17 Competitive leagues run at The Dome in Red Deer and the Camrose Community Centre in Camrose.
+League play generally happens on Saturdays; the U9 Developmental/Competitive program plays games at the Wetaskiwin Drill Hall, the Camrose Community Centre and/or The Dome in Red Deer and U11-U17 Competitive leagues run at The Dome in Red Deer and the Camrose Community Centre in Camrose.
 Additional games may from time to time be scheduled at the Collicutt Centre in Red Deer.

 The Indoor Soccer Season runs the second week of October (following Thanksgiving Monday), breaks for two to three weeks over Christmas break and then continues on in the New Year until the first or second week of March.